geralexgr/mspessentials/README.md

 * [UWP app samples](https://github.com/Microsoft/Windows-universal-samples) - Samples that demonstrate the API usage patterns for the Universal Windows Platform.
 * [UWP Community Toolkit](https://github.com/Microsoft/UWPCommunityToolkit) - The UWP Community Toolkit is a collection of helper functions, custom controls, and app services.
+* [Academic Resources for Computer Science](https://github.com/MSFTImagine/computerscience) - Free technical resources for faculty, students, and Microsoft developer advocates for use in computer science learning forums.
+* [Technical Community Content](https://github.com/Microsoft/TechnicalCommunityContent) - Includes technical content about Cloud and other technologies, optimized for use within Technical Community Events.

+## Tutorials

+* [VS Code Tips and Tricks](https://github.com/Microsoft/vscode-tips-and-tricks) - Collection of helpful tips and tricks for VS Code.

 ## Blogs